isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 50. Who should I contact should I have any feedback or queries?

 You may wish to contact us via email at <COVID_SafeTravelEnquiries@mti.gov.sg>.
 We will endeavour to reply you within 3-5 working days.

+### **SHN in SHN Dedicated Facilities – Employees with Travel History to Sabah in the past 14 days**

+#### 51. What are dedicated SHN facilities?

+To prevent potential spread of infection from PCA travellers who have a travel history to Sabah in the past 14 days, the Government has worked with hotel operators to provide dedicated facilities for the affected PCA travellers to serve their 14-day SHN.
+Transportation will be arranged to send the PCA travellers directly from the border checkpoint to the hotels.
+Each will have their own room/toilet, and will be provided all their meals, so that they may avoid physical contact with other individuals.

+SHN dedicated hotels will be assigned to affected PCA travellers upon their arrival in Singapore.
+There will be no booking required.

+#### 52. What are the costs for utilising the dedicated SHN facilities?

+A 14-day SHN at the dedicated SHN facility will cost S$2000 (inclusive of GST).

+#### 53. Can I change the PCA entry date for employees who have a travel history in the past 14 days to Sabah, Malaysia?

+No. We regret to inform you that no changes to the date of entry are allowed once an application has been approved.
+Please note that should your employee be unable to enter on the approved date, you will not be able to apply for another PCA for the same employee for a date of entry within 90 days from his/her last approved date of entry.

+#### 54. I have pre-booked a hotel/other accommodation to serve out my SHN prior to this announcement.
+Can I stay in my original hotel?
+Can I seek a refund?

+Affected PCA travellers are required to serve their SHN in the dedicated SHN facility, even if they have pre-booked other accommodation.
+Those who have arranged to serve out their SHN at other accommodation should inform their accommodation provider accordingly and discuss possible options for refund.